hyperupcall/blog/content/post/creating robotic teams website.md

 ## Initial Structure

-I made sure to abide by some lessons I've learned firsthand from my earlier website
+I made sure to abide by some lessons I've learned firsthand from my previous website

 * Create components from repeated page elements
 * Do not make HTML templates large (split up into as many components as possible)